jr-b/radiocanadalite/README.md

 # Radio-Canada Lite

+> 🚧 This is a work in progress 🚧

-This is an attempt at making a French version of the CBC Lite website: cbc.ca/lite
+This is an attempt at making a French version of the CBC Lite website: [cbc.ca/lite](cbc.ca/lite)

-Fetching data from the Radio-Canada API at build time, Eleventy creates pages for every news stories on the main Radio-Canada.ca sections.
+Fetching data from the Radio-Canada API at build time, Eleventy creates pages for every news stories on the main [Radio-Canada.ca](radio-canada.ca) sections.

 ## MVP Roadmap
 1. Establish minimal list of lineups to fetch data from;